Understanding the Difference Between Bipolar and Borderline Personality Disorder

 How does borderline personality disorder affect relationships?

-What is the cause of this disorder?
+What is the cause of borderline personality disorder?

 How is borderline personality disorder treated?